-This course teaches how to interpret blueprints and trade specifications common to building trades.
-Students will become familiar with architectural symbols found on blueprints.
+This course teaches how to interpret blueprints and trade specifications of common building trades.
+Students will become familiar with architectural symbols for the carpentry, electrical, plumbing and HVAC fields.
+Students will also become familiar with local building codes and requirements.
 (Previously known as CPT 102)